-There is one core unit, Research Skills for Musicians, which is common to all pathways and a number of other core and optional units depending which of the five pathways you are following.
-The content of this MA programme relates closely to the research interests of the academic staff.
+There is one core unit, Research Skills for Musicians, which is common to all pathways, and there are a number of other core and optional units depending which of the five pathways you are following.
+The content especially of the pathway-specific and optional units in this MA programme relates closely to the research interests of the academic staff.

 Visit our programme catalogue for full details of the structure and unit content for our MA in Music.

 An upper second-class honours degree or international equivalent in Music.

 Applicants for the Composition or Performance pathways are required to submit a portfolio of work.
 For further information on the required portfolio please see the Department of Music website.
 Non-traditional qualifications may also be considered.

 For applicants who are currently completing a degree, we understand that their final grade may be higher than the interim grades or module/unit grades they achieve during their studies.

 We will consider applicants whose interim grades are currently slightly lower than the programme's entry requirements.
 We may make these applicants an aspirational offer.
 This offer would be at the standard level, so the applicant would need to achieve the standard entry requirements by the end of their degree.
 Specific module requirements may still apply.

 We will consider applicants whose grades are slightly lower than the programme's entry requirements, if they have at least one of the following:

 - evidence of significant, relevant work experience such as work in industry, or as a composer;

 If this is the case, applicants should include their CV (curriculum vitae / résumé) when they apply, showing details of their relevant work experience and/or qualifications.